jakemanger/envfetch/README.md

 ee_Initialise()
 ```

-and follow the prompts (saying “Y” when prompted).
+and follow the prompts (saying `Y` when prompted).

-Note, these are taken from of the `rgee` page
+Note, these instructions are from of the `rgee` page
 [here](https://cran.r-project.org/web/packages/rgee/vignettes/rgee01.html).
 See this page if you run into problems.